 An adaptively evolving gene, or region of the genome, should exhibit a high rate of nonsynonymous substitutions.
 For each seasonal HCoV lineage, we calculated nonsynonymous and synonymous divergence as the average Hamming distance from that lineage’s common ancestor (Zanini et al. 2015).
-The rate of nonsynonymous divergence is markedly higher within spike versus RdRp of 229E and OC43 lineage A (Fig. 3A).
+The rate of nonsynonymous divergence is markedly higher within spike versus RdRp of 229E and OC43 lineage A (Figure 3A).
 While nonsynonymous divergence increases steadily over time in spike, it remains roughly constant at 0.0 in RdRp, while rates of synonymous evolution are similar between spike and RdRp.
 These results suggest that there is predominantly positive selection on OC43 and 229E spike, but predominantly purifying selection on RdRp.
-Separating spike into the S1 (receptor-binding) and S2 (membrane-fusion) domains reveals that the majority of nonsynonymous divergence in spike occurs within S1 (Fig. 3B).
+Separating spike into the S1 (receptor-binding) and S2 (membrane-fusion) domains reveals that the majority of nonsynonymous divergence in spike occurs within S1 (Figure 3B).
 In fact, the rates of nonsynonymous divergence in S2 are similar to those seen in RdRp, suggesting S2 evolves under purifying selection while S1 evolves adaptively.

 As a complement to the divergence analysis, we implemented an alternative to the dN/dS method that was specifically designed to detect positive selection within RNA virus populations (Bhatt, Holmes, and Pybus 2011).
 Compared with traditional dN/dS methods, the Bhatt method has the advantages of: 1) measuring the strength of positive selection within a population given sequences collected over time, 2) higher sensitivity to identifying mutations that occur only once and sweep through the population, and 3) correcting for deleterious mutations (Bhatt, Katzourakis, and Pybus 2010; Bhatt, Holmes, and Pybus 2011).
 We adapted this method to detect adaptive substitutions in seasonal HCoVs and compare these rates to H3N2, the canonical example of antigenic evolution (Rambaut et al. 2008; Yang 2000).
 As shown in Figure 4, OC43 lineage A has continuously amassed adaptive substitutions in spike over the past >30 years while RdRp has accrued few, if any, adaptive substitutions.
-These adaptive substitutions are located within the S1, and not the S2, domain of spike (Fig. 4).
+These adaptive substitutions are located within the S1, and not the S2, domain of spike (Figure 4).
 We observe a largely linear accumulation of adaptive substitutions in spike and S1 through time, although the method does not dictate a linear increase.